PHIL 1000. Philosophy at Northeastern. 1 Hour.

 PHIL 4547.
 Seminar: Apocalypticism.
 4 Hours.

 Designed to explore Jewish and Christian apocalypticism from the time it bursts onto the scene c.
 165 BCE through its contemporary popular expressions.
 Begins with an in-depth look at the biblical materials contained in Daniel and Revelation, explores apocryphal and pseudepigraphal texts, and examines millenarian and messianic expectations in their historical perspectives.
-Prereq.
-Two courses in philosophy or religion recommended.
+Requires prior completion of three philosophy courses or permission of instructor.

 PHIL 4606.
 Seminar: Theories and Methods in Religious Studies.
 4 Hours.